Fernando-A-Rocha/MTA-SAMP-OBJ/README.md

     * adds new objects by passing a base model id, the new samp id and the dff + txd names
     * virtualworld is currently ignored

-### Issues & todos in future
+### Issues

+* Currently no `SetObjectMaterialText` support
-* Currently the material color is somehow bugged, especially the one contains the alpha materials.
+* Currently ``Material Color`` is somehow bugged, especially if it contains the alpha materials
-* Drawdistance issue, due to the engine limitation the max distances viewdistance of a normal object is 300 unit, if your map contains the wide areas of custom samp objects, the far distances objects might not visible.
-* High Memory Useage, due to the MTA current don't have the support of server-side defined object ids, therefore inorder to keep the original samp model id works i did a big mapping array to keep the mta-allocated ids & orignal samp ids in relation. however the down-side is the high RAM use, it might needs to takes some further optimzation in the furtue.
-* Currently no `SetObjectMaterialText`
+* High memory usage: MTA currently donesn't support of server-side model allocation, they have to be allocated clientside, which takes up a lot of memory.

+### Todo

+* `AddSimpleModel` doesn't support a SAMP model as base ID
+* Only allocate SAMP ids that loaded maps are going to use (to save memory), a temporary solution until server-side model allocation comes.